PandaTechAM/web-lib-panda-table/README.md

 # Usage

-Import the necessary components and interfaces from the "react-app-table" package:
+Import the necessary components and interfaces from the "beautiful-react-table" package:

-import { Table } from 'react-app-table';
+import { Table } from 'beautiful-react-table';

 # Props